 titles are up 15.4% from last year to 1.16 million readers

 ·Read magazines then buy stuff

-- More than half of Women 25-54 and Men 25-54 will buy something after seeing it in their magazines.
+than half of Women 25-54 and Men 25-54 will buy something after seeing it in

-- 70% of Homeowners 25-54 will go to a website after reading a magazine for more information.
+Homeowners 25-54 will go to a website after reading a magazine for more

 Remember 1993?
 When Laurie Mains was coach of the All Blacks and Les Mills was Mayor of Auckland City?
 That was the last time iconic brand The Australian Women’s Weekly had a readership as high as today at 777,000.
 This represents an incredible 17 per cent year-on-year increase, or 113,000 new readers available to advertisers.
 It is the largest readership increase of any magazine and confirms the brand as the undisputed number-one read and sold monthly newsstand magazine.
 This is one of a run of stellar circulation and readership performances from market-leader ACP Magazines.

 The country’s most-read newsstand magazine, Woman’s Day continues to lead the women’s weekly market in every key metric from circulation to readership to advertising share.
 In the past year it has grown readership by 66,000 New Zealanders to 847,000 readers and also posted a circulation gain while key competitors fell.

 ACP Magazines’ third-largest title, NEXT magazine continues to resonate with smart, successful and stylish women with a readership of 359,000, up 11,000 on the same time a year ago.

 Metro and North & South magazines are proving that good journalism continues to resonate with the country’s more affluent and influential readers.
 Audited circulation for North & South rose to 26,095, up 2.4 per cent on June last year, while Metro experienced its fifth consecutive readership increase to 161,000, up 12.6 per cent, and circulation is stable.
 Other great performances came from the premium set: